alvinhochun/KritaShellExtension/README.md

 ### KritaPropertyHandler ###

 Provides image file properties for .kra files.
+Additional registry changes are needed for it to work the best.

 ### zip_source_IStream ###